evanweissburg/judging-a-book/README.md

 ### Table and Figure Replication

 All tables and figures from the paper can easily be replicated using the scripts in the `src/tables` and `src/figures` directories.
-To make generation easy, the scripts expect model files for models that have been previously trained, using our `freeform` script.
+To make generation efficient, the scripts expect model files for previously trained models using our `freeform` script.

 For example, to generate table 1 in the paper, we run: